 Most U.S. Dairy Cows Are Descended From Just 2 Bulls.
 That's Not Good

-Chad Dechow, a geneticist at Penn State University who studies dairy cows, is explaining how all of America's cows ended up so similar to each other.
+Chad Dechow, a geneticist at Pennsylvania State University who studies dairy cows, is explaining how all of America's cows ended up so similar to each other.

 He brings up a website on his computer.
 "This is the company Select Sires," he says.
 It's one of just a few companies in the United States that sells semen from bulls for the purpose of artificially inseminating dairy cows.